UtrechtUniversity/campylobacter-crisprscape/README.md

 - Version 0.1 updates:

-    - Updates in documentation of implemented functions and output files (e.g., expaning documentation on the use of CRISPRidentify)
+    - Updates in documentation of implemented functions and output files (e.g., expanding documentation on the use of CRISPRidentify)

     - Functions to concatenate and combine existing outputs